zed-industries/zed/docs/src/assistant/assistant-panel.md

 To create a new context editor, press {#kb workspace::NewFile} or use the menu in the top right of the assistant panel and select the `New Context` option.

-In the context editor, select a model from one of the configured providers, type a message in the `You` block, and submit with <kbd>cmd-enter|ctrl-enter</kbd>.
+In the context editor, select a model from one of the configured providers, type a message in the `You` block, and submit with {#kb assistant::Assist}.

 ### Interacting with the Assistant